Sir John Louis, 2nd Baronet: Naval career

-John Louis, son of Rear-Admiral Sir Thomas Louis, 1st Baronet, entered the Navy in 1795, was promoted to lieutenant in 1801, to commander in 1805 and to captain in 1806.
+John Louis entered the Navy in 1795, aboard the Minotaur 74, commanded by his father, Rear-Admiral Sir Thomas Louis, 1st Baronet.
+From February 1797 until August 1800, Sir John Louis served as a midshipman on the Indefatigable and the Impétueux, each under the orders of Captain Sir Edward Pellew.
+In February of 1801, he again joined the Minotaur 74 and by April 21, was made Lieutenant by his father.
+On December 14 1804, 12 months after he had joined the Royal George 100, flag-ship in the Mediterranean of Sir Kich.
+Bickerton, Mr. Louis was there promoted to the acting-command of the Childers sloop.
 He served during 1810 off the coast of Ireland and off Cadiz, was in the Mediterranean in 1811 and then went out to the West Indies.
 After several years on half-pay, he served again in the West Indies, 1826 to 1830.
 In 1837 he was appointed Captain Superintendent of Woolwich Dockyard and also to the command of the William and Mary yacht.
 Promoted to rear admiral in 1838, he was Admiral Superintendent of Malta Dockyard, 1838 to 1843, and Admiral Superintendent of Devonport, 1846 to 1850.
 Louis was promoted to vice-admiral in 1849 and to admiral in 1851.

 He succeeded his father as 2nd Baronet on 17 May 1807.

-He is buried with his wife, Maria Clementina Louis, and son, Thomas Louis, in Kensal Green Cemetery in London.
+He is buried with his wife, Maria Clementina (né Kirkpatrick), and son, Thomas Louis, in Kensal Green Cemetery in London.